MIC-DKFZ/semantic_segmentation/config/Readme.md

   - datasets: Cityscape_19
   - environment: local
 ````
+One can change the used model by passing:```python main.py models=hrn_ocr```(and analogues for the remaining the other ones).
+This tells Hydra to load the *hrn_ocr.yaml* config from the *models/* folder.

+The need for different configuration files arises from the fact that different models and datasets require different parameters and only those relevant to the current experiment should be loaded.
+Therefore, each model or dataset has its own config and Hydra then merges the configs corresponding to the experiment.

+The default list instructs Hydra how to build the output config

+Hydra is used for managing the config files.
+So maybe make youself familar with Hydra before reading further.
+If you want to adopt thinks you should condiser the order of hydras default list which looks like the following:

 later packages will overwrite the previous ones.
 For example in the baseline.yaml a batch_size=6 is defined.
 If you set batch_size=3 in the enviroment package(local.yaml) this one will be used for training,
 This gives you the freedom to define a baseline(baseline.yaml) and change relevant thinks which are dataset, model or environment specific.